Women's advertising club: early Presidents

+America

-Other clubs included the Women's Advertising Club of St. Louis (1916), the Women's Advertising Club of Chicago (1917) and the Women's Advertising Club of Toronto (1933).
+The League of Advertising Women was started in New York in 1912 by Christine Frederick and still exists as the Advertising Women of New York.
+Other American clubs included the Women's Advertising Club of St. Louis (1916), the Women's Advertising Club of Chicago (1917) and the Women's Advertising Club of Toronto (1933).
 Other related organisations included the Women's Publicity Club of Boston which was founded in 1911 to campaign for truth in advertising.